noahladak-sec/FanEdge/README.md

 - How I defined the MVP
 - What I built
 - What I learned
-- W I would improve next
+- What I would improve next

 link will be added here once it’s ready.
 - FanEdge v1 (MVP) — [Notion Case Study Link] (to be added)